kaihendry/dabase.com/content/blog/gke.md

 description: Fixing observability on GKE Autopilot cluster
 ---

-On https://console.cloud.google.com/apis/dashboard is you notice errors, well then you have a problem!
+On https://console.cloud.google.com/apis/dashboard if you notice errors, well then you have a problem!

 <img src="https://i.imgur.com/sAtKS8p.png" alt="100% error rate">